 - Persimmons can be pulped and used for puddings, pies, cookies, and ice cream.

-Persimmon Problems and Control
+Persimmon pests and diseases

 - Persimmon twig gridler is a horned beetle that chews on stems and branches to the point of severing the wood.
 These pests are best controlled by picking up and putting debris in the trash; debris will contain insect eggs.